-A look at some of the biggest plays and best wins that happened this week in sports.
+A look back at some of the week's biggest plays in sports and the moments you may have missed.

-A look at the sports headlines making news today, Wednesday, Nov.
-26.
+Here's a look at some of the big sports headlines making news today, Friday, May 29.

 Former FIFA vice president Warner leaves jail in ambulance plus UN reviewing FIFA partnerships amid corruption scandal and Blatter call the corruption cases shame, humiliate soccer.

 Adrian Peterson took to Twitter on Thursday to express his frustration over criticism he is receiving while staying away from the voluntary portion of the Minnesota Vikings offseason.